Island

 No discussion of the Dominican Alps is complete without mentioning Pico Duarte.
 At 3,098 meters (10,164 feet), it’s the highest peak in the Caribbean.
 Reaching the summit is a challenging but incredibly rewarding experience, typically requiring a 2-3 day trek.
 Several trails lead to the top, with the most popular routes starting from La Ciénaga, Mata Grande, or Jarabacoa.
 Each trail offers its own unique highlights and challenges, so choose wisely based on your experience level and desired scenery.

-The Hike: The hike itself is demanding, involving significant elevation gain and varying terrains.
+The hike itself is demanding, involving significant elevation gain and varying terrains.
 Be prepared for steep inclines, rocky paths, and potentially muddy conditions, especially during the rainy season (May-June and September-November).
 A good level of fitness is essential.
 While some experienced hikers might attempt the trek independently, hiring a local guide is strongly recommended for safety and to enrich your experience with local knowledge.
-Guides usually charge around 500-1,000 DOP per day, per person.
+Guides usually charge around 500-1,000 Dominican pesos per day, per person.
 Porter services are also available to help carry your gear for an additional fee.

-What to Pack: Essentials include sturdy hiking boots, rain gear (even if the forecast is clear), a lightweight tent or sleeping bag (if camping overnight), plenty of water (at least 3 liters per day), high-energy snacks, a first-aid kit, a headlamp, sunscreen, insect repellent, and warm layers for the cooler nights.
+Essentials include sturdy hiking boots, rain gear (even if the forecast is clear), a lightweight tent or sleeping bag (if camping overnight), plenty of water (at least 3 liters per day), high-energy snacks, a first-aid kit, a headlamp, sunscreen, insect repellent, and warm layers for the cooler nights.
 A detailed packing list can be found on many adventure travel blogs and hiking websites, tailoring it to the Pico Duarte specifically.

 Jarabacoa: Adventure Hub of the Highlands